-TPE 1: Engaging and Supporting Students in Learning TPE 2: Creating and Maintaining Effective Environments for Student Learning TPE 3: Understanding and Organizing Subject Matter for Student Learning 1.1 Demonstrates knowledge of early development in planning, organization and sequencing of intervention/instructional activities.
-1.2 Demonstrates applied knowledge of young children's CLD background, socioeconomic status, prior experiences and SEL and developmental learning needs in instructional planning.
-1.4 Demonstrates knowledge of children's language development across disabilities, including typical and atypical language development, communication skills and vocabulary/semantic development as related to acquisition of academic knowledge and skills.
-1.5 Communicates effectively and in a culturally and linguistically appropriate manner with families and other service providers to facilitate and strengthen ongoing partnerships and collaborations that can support young children's learning goals and outcomes.
-2.1 Facilitates positive learning experiences during daily routines and activities for children with disabilities in a wide range of environments (e.g. homebased services, community programs, school-based programs).
-2.2 Promote children's access, learning and participation in a variety of environments using a wide range of coteaching and collaborative consultation models of support that are strengthsbased, family-centered, and culturally and linguistically responsive.
-2.3 Organizes space, time, and materials in consideration of all children's unique strengths and learning needs within safe, natural, and structured environment, including modifying and adapting the physical, social, and/or temporal environment(s) to promote each child's participation in accessible learning experiences.
-2.4 Creates an environment that promotes positive child behavior and participation through the use of 3.1 Demonstrates comprehensive knowledge of the Early Start Personnel Manual, Infant/Toddler Learning and Developmental Foundations, Preschool Learning Foundations, and state-adopted Kindergarten Student Standards, including the principles of Universal Design for learning 3.2 Demonstrates sufficient discipline-based knowledge, as applicable in the early childhood special education setting, to design effective learning sequences focused on teaching content to young children.
-3.4 Identifies key content appropriate for young children as identified in the California Infant/Toddler and Preschool Learning Foundations for planning developmentally appropriate curriculum and learning activities for young children in the special education setting.
-3.5 Use knowledge about students and learning goals to organize the curriculum to facilitate student understanding of subject matters, and make principles of positive behavior support 2.5 Identify, acquire, and implement accommodations and/or modification as needed to promote student access to the

-- 1.6 Promote the child's development across all developmental and curricular domains by observing, interpreting, monitoring, scaffolding, and responding intentionally to the child's behavior and interactions within instructional and other learning opportunities. - 1.8 Understand the unique care, development, and learning needs of infants and toddlers and how to support their growth, development, and learning within the early childhood special education setting - 1.9 Provides a supportive learning environment for students' first and/or second language acquisition by using research-based instructional approaches - 1.10 Monitors student learning and adjust instruction while teaching so that students continue to be actively engaged in learning. - 1.11 Facilitates the continuation of young children's learning progress across multiple contexts and transitions including a variety of environments e.g., (home, school, community, hospital), and people (e.g., peers, service providers, family, community).
+TPE 1: Engaging and Supporting and Students in Learning Elements

+- 1. Demonstrates knowledge of early development in planning, organization and sequencing of intervention/instructional activities. - 2.
+Demonstrates applied knowledge of young children's CLD background, socioeconomic status, prior experiences and SEL and developmental learning needs in instructional planning. - 4.
+Demonstrates knowledge of children's language development across disabilities, including typical and atypical language development, communication skills and vocabulary/semantic development as related to acquisition of academic knowledge and skills. - 5.
+Communicates effectively and in a culturally and linguistically appropriate manner with families and other service providers to facilitate and strengthen ongoing partnerships and collaborations that can support young children's learning goals and outcomes. - 6.
+Promote the child's development across all developmental and curricular domains by observing, interpreting, monitoring, scaffolding, and responding intentionally to the child's behavior and interactions within instructional and other learning opportunities. - 8.
+Understand the unique care, development, and learning needs of infants and toddlers and how to support their growth, development, and learning within the early childhood special education setting

+TPE 2: Creating and Maintaining Effective Environments for Student Learning

-assistive technology for individual children and Universal Design for Learning (UDL) for all children, including those with low-incidence disabilities, physical/orthopedic, and other health impaired, to promote access, learning, and participation across learning environments, including using augmentative and alternative strategies and interventions for the development of communication and social skills.
+- 1. Facilitates positive learning experiences during daily routines and activities for children with disabilities in a wide range of environments (e.g. home-based services, community programs, school-based programs). - 2.
+Promote children's access, learning and participation in a variety of environments using a wide range of co-teaching and collaborative consultation models of support that are strengths-based, family-centered, and culturally and linguistically responsive. - 3.
+Organizes space, time, and materials in consideration of all children's unique strengths and learning needs within safe, natural, and structured environment, including modifying and adapting the physical, social, and/or temporal environment(s) to promote each child's participation in accessible learning experiences. - 4.
+Creates an environment that promotes positive child behavior and participation through the use of principles of positive behavior support 2.5 Identify, acquire, and implement assistive technology for individual children and Universal Design for Learning (UDL) for all children, including those with low-incidence disabilities, physical/orthopedic, and other health impaired, to promote access, learning, and participation across learning environments, including using augmentative and alternative strategies and interventions for the development of communication and social skills.

+TPE 3: Understanding and Organizing Subject Matter for Student Learning

+- 1. Demonstrates comprehensive knowledge of the Early Start Personnel Manual, Infant/Toddler Learning and Developmental Foundations, Preschool Learning Foundations, and state-adopted Kindergarten Student Standards, including the principles of Universal Design for learning - 2.
+Demonstrates sufficient discipline-based knowledge, as applicable in the early childhood special education setting, to design effective learning sequences focused on teaching content to young children.